stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 a causeway to a massive gate-chapel or propylon at the edge of the rock plateau.

   The gate-chapel leading to the Second Pyramid, nearly buried in the drifting sands, yawns subterraneously southeast of the Sphinx.
-Persistent tradition dubs it the &ldquo;Temple of the Sphinx&rdquo;; and it may perhaps be rightly called such if the Sphinx indeed represents the Second Pyramid&rsquo;s builder Khephren.
-There are unpleasant tales of the Sphinx before Khephren&mdash;but whatever its elder features were, the monarch replaced them with his own that men might look at the colossus without fear.
+Persistent tradition dubs it the  "Temple of the Sphinx "; and it may perhaps be rightly called such if the Sphinx indeed represents the Second Pyramid's builder Khephren.
+There are unpleasant tales of the Sphinx before Khephren--but whatever its elder features were, the monarch replaced them with his own that men might look at the colossus without fear.
 It was in the great gateway-temple that the life-size diorite statue of Khephren now in the Cairo Museum was found; a statue before which I stood in awe when I beheld it.
 Whether the whole edifice is now excavated I am not certain,